Flop3r/WeatherForecastAPI/README.md

 ## Features

-- **Weather Forecast**: Provides weather forecast for specific location *for the next 3 days.
+- **Weather Forecast**: Provides weather forecast for specific location for the next 3 days*.
-- **Major Cities in Poland**: Includes forecasts for the 5 biggest cities in Poland *for the next 3 days.
+- **Major Cities in Poland**: Includes forecasts for the 5 biggest cities in Poland for the next 3 days*.

 ###### *Duration can be changed by query